mattiamanna2203/TesiMagistrale/Python/README.md

-- **SVCmodel.py** contains the function to train and test the SVC model, also import functions from **FunzioniPerformance.py** in order to evaluate the performances of the model.
+- **SVCmodel.py** contains the function to train and test the SVC model, also import functions from *Performance_metrics.pyPerformance_metrics* in order to evaluate the performances of the model.
 - **Performance_metrics.py** contains various function  to evaluate  performances of  models.